-Here, y{it} is either a binary indicator for employment or total quarterly earnings.
-X{it} is vector of individual demographic controls as well as fixed effects for quarters since release from incarceration.
-T_i is an indicator for being released into King County.
-D{it}^s is defined as before.
-The coefficients γ_s^T measure differential patterns in y{it} for the treated units relative to controls before and after the passage of BTB.
-Using a full set of D{it}^s indicators allows me to more flexibly estimate the time pattern of effects than a standard difference-in-differences design, which would typically only include an indicator for $s \ge 0$ (i.e., a "post" indicator), although I also estimate this specification below.
-Estimates of γ_s^T from my preferred specification of Equation 4, which uses Pierce and Snohomish only as controls, are plotted in Figure 5 Panels C and D. The dotted lines are 95% confidence intervals.
-The blue lines, which plot estimates in the full sample, show small employment increases of less than 1 p.p. that dissipate quickly.
-The earnings estimates in Panel B also do not suggest meaningful effects of BTB.
+Here, $y{it}$ is either a binary indicator for employment or total quarterly earnings, $X{it}$ is a vector of individual demographic controls as well as fixed effects for quarters since release from incarceration, $T_i$ is an indicator for being released into King County, and $D{it}^s$ is defined as before.
+The coefficients $\gamma_s^T$ measure differential patterns in $y{it}$ for the treated units relative to controls before and after the passage of BTB.
+Using a full set of $D{it}^s$ indicators allows me to more flexibly estimate the time pattern of effects than a standard difference-in-differences design, which would typically only include an indicator for $s \ge 0$ (i.e., a "post" indicator), although I also estimate this specification below.

+Estimates of $\gamma_s^T$ from my preferred specification of equation (4), which uses Pierce and Snohomish only as controls, are plotted in figure 5C and 5D.
+The dashed lines are 95% confidence intervals.
+The dark gray lines, which plot estimates in the full sample, show small employment increases of less than 1 percentage point that dissipate quickly.
+The earnings estimates in figure 5B also do not suggest meaningful effects of BTB.
 The coefficients are of similar magnitude several quarters before and after BTB and are positive but not statistically significant after BTB.
-Estimates including Spokane as a control are similar, but the positive pre-trend apparent in the raw data is also detectable.
-The red lines, which are estimated in the sample of non-white offenders only, are highly similar to estimates from the overall sample.
+Estimates including Spokane as a control are similar, but the positive pretrend apparent in the raw data is also detectable.
+The light gray lines, which are estimated in the sample of nonwhite offenders only, are highly similar to estimates from the overall sample.

-Full regression estimates of Equation 4 are reported in Table 3.
+Full regression estimates of equation (4) are reported in table 3.
 Regardless of the comparison group, no meaningful effect of BTB on employment or earnings is detectable.
-Point estimates cannot be distinguished from zero and are universally small (i.e., < 1 p.p. or <\$100).
-Estimates of pre-treatment coefficients (i.e., s < 0) are also small and indistinguishable from zero, suggesting that the parallel trends assumption holds in this case across multiple comparison groups.
-Full regression estimates for non-white ex-offenders are included in the Online Appendix and show similar results.
+Point estimates cannot be distinguished from zero and are universally small (i.e., <1 percentage point, or <\$100).
+Estimates of pretreatment coefficients (i.e., <0) are also small and indistinguishable from zero, suggesting that the parallel trends assumption holds in this case across multiple comparison groups.
+Full regression estimates for nonwhite ex-offenders are included in the appendix and show similar results.